ExoMachina/Swyp/README.md

 Authorship
 -------------
-This project was created by Alexander List of ExoMachina, alist exomachina com with any questions or with interest in helping out.
+This project was started by Alexander List of ExoMachina, then brought to the MIT Media Lab Fluid Group in 2011.

 License
 --------------